The Kingsroad

 "The Kingsroad" is the second episode of the first season of the HBO medieval fantasy television series Game of Thrones, first aired on April 24, 2011.
 It was written by series creators David Benioff and D. B. Weiss, and directed by Tim Van Patten.

 Nearly all the action of the episode happens during travel: Ned Stark and his daughters accompany the King Robert Baratheon's entourage to King's Landing to occupy the post of Hand of the King, Tyrion Lannister joins Jon Snow in his travel to the Wall, and the newly wed Daenerys Targaryen goes with her husband's khalasar to the city of Vaes Dothrak.
 Meanwhile, in Winterfell, a grieving Catelyn Stark watches over her unconscious son Bran.

-The title of the episode refers to the long road that snakes throughout Westeros, eventually ending at King's Landing.
+The episode title refers to the long road that snakes through Westeros, eventually ending at King's Landing.

-Viewing figures were unchanged from the premiere, despite the second episode airing on Easter Sunday.
-Critical reception to the episode was largely favorable, with praise going towards the character development, though some considered it inferior to the previous episode.
-Filming locations included several notable Northern Ireland locations, and the filming itself was complicated by the difficulty of integrating canine actors into several crucial scenes.
+Viewership was unchanged from the premiere, despite the second episode airing on Easter Sunday.
+Critical reception was largely favorable, with praise for the character development, though some considered it inferior to the previous episode.
+Filming took place at several notable Northern Ireland locations, and the production was complicated by the difficulty of integrating canine actors into several crucial scenes.
 In the United States, the episode achieved a viewership of 2.2 million in its initial broadcast.

 Plot

 In the Dothraki Sea

-En route to Vaes Dothrak with Drogo's khalasar, Jorah reveals to Viserys that he was exiled for selling poachers into slavery.
+En route to Vaes Dothrak with Khal Drogo's khalasar, Jorah Mormont reveals to Viserys III Targaryen that he was exiled for selling poachers into slavery.
 Viserys is impatient for control of Drogo's army.

-Daenerys struggles with her new marriage and the nomadic Dothraki lifestyle, taking comfort in her dragon eggs.
+Daenerys Targaryen, Viserys's sister, struggles with her new marriage and the nomadic Dothraki lifestyle, taking comfort in her dragon eggs.
 Distressed by sex with the Khal, she asks her handmaiden Doreah how to please her husband.
 Later, she is able to have sex with Drogo while facing him, leading the relationship to become more intimate.